The Database Doctor

 Postgres' transaction logic, while solid from an ACID perspective, is a very poor implementation of transaction management.
 By now you can probably see why.

-Let us put the final nail in the coffin see what state-of-the-art looks like.
+Let us put the final nail in the coffin and see what state-of-the-art looks like.

 Oracle SCN